-The ICR has a Research Degree Student Maternity and Paternity policy which can be accessed on Nexus (bit.ly/ICRmaternity).
+The ICR has a Parental Leave Policy for Non-Clinical PhD Students which can be accessed on Nexus (https://go.icr.ac.uk/parentalleavephd).

 5.14.
 International students

 The ICR recruits students from many different backgrounds, which results in a diverse student population.
 The ICR takes care to ensure that the organisational values are applied towards creating a non-limiting and fully inclusive environment for students to achieve their goals.